FEUP-ESOF-2020-21/open-cx-t1g5-esoflers/Docs/Development-Report.md

 It's time consuming for hosts and an organizational mess for attendees, who are bombarded with many different links and have to manage several different platforms getting confused in which one each meeting will occur.-->

 Video Session Toolkit removes the anxiety from virtual sessions' management.
 Create meetings fast and easily, keep track of your sessions, join sessions easily and using a single app, create a gathering easily, comunicate changes with the audience instantly and much more.
+Hosting and participating in a virtual conference as easy as it gets.

 ---